 Many children and young people will have their learning needs met through high quality teaching as part of universal provision.
 Educational settings should offer an inclusive approach to learning and teaching, with high quality teaching which is adapted for individual children and young people.

-This approach should be embedded in their provision in all subject areas, and at all levels, and support the teaching of all children and young people, including those with Special Educational Needs and/or Disabilities.
+This approach should be embedded in their provision in all subject areas, and at all levels, and support the teaching of all children and young people, including those with Special Educational Needs and/or Disabilities (SEND).

 Where limited or no progress is made using universal strategies, further assessment of barriers to learning should take place through the graduated response.